jtomasvc/jtomasvc/README.md

 ### i´m Becoming in Frontend Developer

-- 🔭 Frontend Developer with knowledge of HTML, CSS, SASS, Bootstrap, CSS Grid, Flexbox, Javascript, React and passion for learn constantly about new technologies
+- 🔭 I am a person who love learn constantly about new technologies, looking for solutions and do my best for build a new apps in React

 - ⚡ **Skills and Knowledge:**